 While the Swedish CorPower buoy is not a submerged device, their PTO is nearly identical to the Hanna PTO.
 Their patent application was filed after the Hanna invention.
 Like the Hanna design, CorPower’s PTO drives two back-to-back flywheels.
 But unlike the Hanna patent, their flywheels do not include one-way bearings which helps reduce shock loading and maintains smooth, continuous angular momentum at the top and bottom of each stroke.
 Lab tests demonstrated that the efficiency of a mechanical PTO is increased up to 80% when it has flywheels that engage and disengage due to its one-way bearings.
-The Hanna PTO puts out more power by driving multiple smaller generators.
+The Hanna PTO has less resistance and puts out more power by driving multiple smaller generators.

 Waves4Power (www.waves4power.com) vs Hanna

 Another Swedish firm, Waves4Power, offers a surface buoy with similar design characteristics to the Hanna subsurface buoy.
-Both buoys use an acceleration tube which drives an internal float.
+Both buoys use an acceleration tube which drives an internal float (piston).
 The acceleration tube and float arrangement is a proven system that has been validated in sea trials over many years.
 The internal float in the Waves4Power design drives a hydraulic PTO.
 Petronas, the hydraulic fluid manufacturer says "Do not discharge into drains, soil or water".
 There is a potential risk to the environment should any of its pressurized valves and fittings spring a leak.
-Their system is complex and uses a large external hydraulic accumulator to store energy and fluid under pressure.
+Their system is complex and uses an hydraulic accumulator to store energy and fluid under pressure.
 The Waves4Power buoy has low energy conversion efficiency (wave to electric) because of large energy losses seen in hydraulic systems.
-The Hanna buoy is safer and uses a simple mechanical direct drive PTO to drive its multiple generators.
-The Hanna system is less complicated, it is less expensive to manufacture and maintain.
+The Hanna buoy is safer for the environment and uses a simple mechanical direct drive PTO to drive its multiple generators.
+Because the Hanna system is less complicated, it is less expensive to manufacture and maintain.
 Therefore, the Hanna design has a lower LCOE than the other designs noted above.

 View Subsurface Buoy wave tank demo: https://youtu.be/Z2chGWLS1IA